compass Explore next steps to improve your mental health. Get help for your child

 • Self-centeredness: Some people believe that only children may be more likely to prioritize their own needs and wants over the needs of others.
 In the workplace, this could manifest as an unwillingness to collaborate with others or a tendency to take credit for team accomplishments.

-• Perfectionism: Only children may have high standards for themselves and may be highly critical of their own work.
-This can be a positive trait in some cases, but it may also lead to excessive self-criticism or an unwillingness to delegate tasks to others.
+• Perfectionism: Only children are thought to have high standards for themselves as a result of parental focus and pressure, and may be highly critical of their own work.
+This can be a positive trait in some cases, but it may also lead to excessive self-criticism, burnout, or an unwillingness to delegate tasks to others.

 • Difficulty with criticism: Some people believe that only children may struggle to handle criticism from others.
 In the workplace, this could manifest as defensiveness or a tendency to take feedback personally.